 The lessons are made as entertaining and enjoyable as possible, as we realise that this approach serves to develop a positive attitude in the children to the learning of modern foreign languages.

 At Hathersage St. Michael’s CE (A) CE Primary School, there is a clear progression of skills and understanding that builds through the Key Stage based on the National Curriculum Programme of Study ( see document below).

 Teachers plan lessons with access to Rising Stars, Lightbulb Languages and Catherine Cheater Schemes of Work, all of which are adapted to meet the needs of our own children.
-Details of the topics covered can be found below in our two year overview.
+Details of the topics covered can be found below in our overview.
 French is taught by two French speaking staff members to best utilise our skills and talents and provide the children with competent, confident MFL teaching.

 Planning takes account of prior leaning and builds on this.
 At each stage, the teacher will refer to prior learning and carry out informal assessment of children’s stage of development before moving on.